CalebGrove/Backdraft-Docs/webyep.md

 * In Backdraft, there is a custom CSS class applied to the images through the extended dialog that makes them flexible width.
 If you want any WebYep images to be flexible-width, you will need to add it to the actions extended interface.
 Open the actions palette, click on the **extended** button, and paste this in: `class="flexImage"`

 * WebYep galleries are not flexible-width, and so must not be used with Backdraft.
-I've cooked up a custom module for this (essentially a looping row of Webyep images), so if you need a WebYep gallery-like feature, please email me with a copy of your receipt for the WebYep actions, and I'll send it to you with directions for implementation.
-Send the email to <backdraft@onrampwebdesign.com>.
+However, check out this great video that Max put together: https://vimeo.com/169811642